Best Personal Loans in UAE for Expats (2026)

 Current Interest Rate Range

 Personal loan interest rates in UAE for expats in 2026 typically range from 2.59% to 5.99% (flat rate), depending on the bank, salary, and credit profile.
+Here are the best banks for personal loan in UAE for expats in 2026.

 Bank Flat Rate (per annum) Reducing Rate (per annum) Salary Transfer Minimum Salary